Energinet-DataHub/greenforce-frontend/README.md

 - `eo/e2e-eo` - End-to-end tests for `app-eo`

 Besides the `apps` folder, there's also a `libs` folder that contains features used by the apps.
 This is where most of the code lives.

-### Frontend configuration files

-#### DataHub frontend

-Configuration files are located in the `assets/configuration` folder.
-Local configurations have a `.local` filename suffix but is overridable by a configuration file without a prefix.
-For example, `dh-api-environment.local.json` configures the DataHub frontend to use a local DataHub API.
-To use a remote DataHub API, place a `dh-api-environment.json` file in the same folder and set the remote address in the relevant property.

 ## Backend-for-frontend (BFF)